-[May 26, 2021 is the appearance day of Śrīla Mādhavendra Purīpāda, in Vṛndāvana, India.
+[March 15, 2022 is the disappearance day of Śrīla Mādhavendra Purīpāda, in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of a series of lectures on Śrī Mādhavendra Purī, given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja in Gurgaon in March, 2016.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 UNDERTAKING VOWS TO PLEASE THE LORD

 Śrīla Mādhavendra Purīpāda took a vow to never ask anything from anyone, be it food, shelter, clothing or anything else.
 In addition, he vowed only to accept some milk, and that too only between sunrise and sunset; he was not inclined to accept anything more.
 This is known as ayācaka-vṛtti, in other words, accepting only that which comes of its own accord, without asking anyone.

 He did not take these vows to impress others or to obtain name, fame or material benefit but solely for the purpose of engaging all his time in chanting the names of the Lord and remembering His pastimes.
 Vows like this are appropriate only for advanced devotees like Mādhavendra Purīpāda because they have already established a deep relationship with the Lord.